lorenzo-rovigatti/comp_bio_notes/exercises/SantaLucia.md

 The two codes should

 1. Evaluate the enthalpic and entropic contributions to the given secondary structure $\Delta H^\circ$ and $\Delta S^\circ$, according to the SantaLucia model.
-2. Apply the two-state model to plot the melting temperature of the secondary structure. **Nota Bene:** for complicated examples the main assumption behind the two-state model[^two_state] will not hold, but for the sake of this assignment we will pretend that this is never the case.
+2. Apply the two-state model to predict the melting temperature of the secondary structure. **Nota Bene:** for complicated examples the main assumption behind the two-state model[^two_state] will not hold, but for the sake of this assignment we will pretend that this is never the case.

 :::{important} Choose and document the supported features A fully-fledged NN model has many parameters that take into account all possible secondary structures (internal mismatches, internal loops, bulges, hairpins, coaxial stacking, *etc.*).
 You do not have to necessarily to write a code that supports all these motifs, but: